JungyeonYoon/MicroSuite/README.md

 tar xzvf l_mkl_2017.2.174.tgz

-cd l_mkl_*
+cd l_mkl_2017.2.174

-./install.sh   -> Follow the prompts that appear to install MKL.
+sudo ./install.sh   -> Follow the prompts that appear to install MKL.
 ```

 Step back into the MicroSuite directory.